 Actual Costs Didn’t Match the Sales Presentation.

-Although a “quick start team” never called, a number of salesman did.
-Like many new timeshare owners, they didn’t know the cost of their vacation would be significantly higher until they made their first reservation.
+Although a “quick start team” called, they were a bearer of bad news informing the couple that although they purchased for incentives, such as no exchange fees from RCI, they in fact were still responsible for paying those.
+Like many new timeshare owners, they didn’t know the cost of their vacation could be significantly higher until they contacted Wyndham to book their first reservation.
 You can probably imagine how understanding Wyndham was when they heard of Ed’s failed promises.
 Drue remembers, “some empathized, others made no comment; but [both] still tried to get us to book a vacation.”

-After the resort refused to honor her claims, she decided to call Ed back for an explanation.
+After learning of the false claims, she decided to call Ed back for an explanation.
 “I questioned him on the fact that he told us we would never pay another exchange fee with RCI, and he said well you would pay it if you booked through them.
 I told him he never mentioned that in the sales pitch.
 It was supposed to be a perk that we didn’t have to pay because Wyndham now owns RCI.
-He didn’t have an answer,” she said.
+He just skirted around the question and deviated to another subject,” she said.

-When Drue brought up the bonus week they couldn’t redeem (because he called their home phone), he told them “he would mail it out.”
+He told them “he would mail out the free trip.”
 After a few weeks went by she called again and he said the same.
 While they awaited answers to multiple questions, Ed continued to buy himself time.
 This is more than likely to get passed their rescission period and solidify his commission.
 After the cancellation period is over, the contract becomes final (in most cases).
 After additional calls for an update, she told us he disconnected his phone.
 “To this day [the free trip] has never come!”

 Trying to Make the Most of Their Wyndham Timeshare.